Shy Glizzy: 2017–present

 On January 6, 2017, Shy Glizzy released an EP, The World is Yours, under the stage name Jefe.
 HipHopDX's Aaron McKrell described it as "an energetic but hollow offering" but praised Shy Glizzy's delivery and "ability to manipulate vocal sonics."
 He rated the project 2.7 out of 5.
 Pitchfork's Sheldon Pearce stated that it "isn't King at the peak of his powers [...]
 Here, he mostly seems content to roll leisurely through verses" and showed "no sense of urgency."
 He rated the project 6.9 out of 10.

 The single "Take Me Away" was released on September 29, dedicated to the memory of 30 Glizzy who was found dead a few weeks earlier.
 He released his 12th mixtape Quiet Storm on December 12, which he described as his "best body of work yet."

 In 2018, Shy Glizzy released his debut studio album, Fully Loaded, on October 18, which included guest appearances from YoungBoy Never Broke Again, Lil Uzi Vert, Young Thug, Gunna, and Rick Ross.
 The album received positive reviews and peaked at number 35 on the US Billboard 200, selling 14,446 album-equivalent units in the first week.
 It was announced that Glizzy will embark on nationwide tour with Atlanta rapper Gunna on his Drip or Drown 2 tour.

-In an April interview with HipHopDX's Daniela Evgenivna, Glizzy announced he would be releasing his second studio album titled Covered 'N Blood on April 19.
+In an April 2019 interview with HipHopDX's Daniela Evgenivna, Glizzy announced he would be releasing his second studio album titled Covered 'N Blood on April 19.
 He described the album as being more personal than the feature packed Fully Loaded stating "It's a really deep album.
 A lot of my music is like a diary.
 This one is about what I've been going through the last few months."
 On April 19, Covered n' Blood was released as Glizzy's second Billboard 200-charting record, peaking at 156.
 Shy ended 2019 with a second mixtape titled Aloha, inspired by and recorded on the island of Hawaii.

 On April 10, 2020, he released the single "Lonely Vibes".
 He released the song "Right Or Wrong" with Lil Uzi Vert on June 19.

 On September 18, 2020, Shy Glizzy released his new project, Young Jefe 3.
 It was preceded by a video for "Forever Tre 7", featuring No Savage, a new signee to Glizzy's label, Glizzy Gang Records, an imprint under 300 Entertainment.

+Personal life

+In 2012, King stated that he is Muslim.